sosy-lab/benchexec/doc/table-generator.md

 or special setup of the web server, for example by using [serveFileFromZIP.php](https://github.com/sosy-lab/benchexec/blob/master/contrib/serveFileFromZIP.php) (cf. documentation in this file).
+If you want to use direct links to log files, you also need to either unpack the archives or use a solution like the PHP script.

 Alternatively, `table-generator` also supports using a special table-definition file as input that defines the layout of the generated tables